bixycler/UniinfoNotes/pages/Mind Jungle.md

 	  id:: 6667bf32-ab6a-4d64-842d-45d49137e694
 	  collapsed:: true
 		- ((6651ecba-793d-43c5-8020-a9f260b032d8)) ((6667bf32-ab6a-4d64-842d-45d49137e694)) is a technique to empty and free the mind by dumping all thoughts, ideas, feelings,... onto a tangible medium, resulting “braindumps”.
+		- ((665359ff-79f1-4669-b10b-f2b0e633a7c1))
+			- While many authors consider “braindumping” as a sub-technique of “brainstorming”, i consider braindumping as a “wilder” version of brainstorming
 		- Ref:
 			- [How to Brain Dump: A Guide for Clearer Thinking and Organized Planning](https://janesagenda.com/blogs/planning-201/brain-dump)
 			- [Braindumping as individual brainstorming](https://www.interaction-design.org/literature/article/learn-how-to-use-the-best-ideation-methods-brainstorming-braindumping-brainwriting-and-brainwalking#braindump_%E2%80%93_individual_brainstorm-12)